sal-420/RugzWeb/README.md

 npm run start
 # How to start React app cmd?
-Open the terminal wheat the root project (where the package.json file is ) of the react app and type: npm run start How to from: https://stackoverflow.com/questions/63103940/how-to-run-react-project
+Open the terminal on the root project (where the package.json file is ) of the react app and type: npm run start How to from: https://stackoverflow.com/questions/63103940/how-to-run-react-project

 How to deploy to godaddy